Topic: Windows 10 End-of-Support

 Tags: Platforms, Operating Systems

-When is Windows 10 ending support?
+When did Windows 10 end support?

-What are the risks of staying on Windows 10 after 10/14/2025?
+What are the risks of staying on Windows 10?

 • Likelihood of computer malware